Hypnos999/arbitrage-betting-bot-demo/README.md

 # arbitrage-betting-bot-demo
-A Python multi process based programm to controll multiple live betting websites in parallel.
+A Python multi process based program to controll multiple live betting websites in parallel.
 It is capable of logging in your account, match the odds betwhen sportbooks, select the bet to place and pay the right amount for the arbitrage to happen.

 This is a demo version released for demonstration porpuses, to try it you will have to: